View the 2018 Journals Subscription Package for The American Journal of Sports Medicine and Sports Health.

 All photographs of patients that disclose their identity must be accompanied by a signed photographic release granting permission for their likeness to be reproduced in the article.
 If this is not provided, the patient’s eyes must be occluded to prevent recognition.

 For tables, the system accepts most common word processing formats.
 Tables should have a title that describes the content and purpose of the table.
 Tables should enhance, not duplicate, information in the text.

 Use of supplementary video is encouraged.
 Videos may be submitted with a manuscript and, if approved by the editor, will be posted online with the article when published.
 Video submission is strongly encouraged for manuscripts reporting surgical, examination, or exercise techniques or injury mechanisms.
-For more information about the format requirements for videos, please review the Video Format Guide.
+For more information about the format requirements for videos, please review our Author Gateway instructions for supplemental material.
 For detailed information pertaining to copyright and permissions requirements, view the Video Permission and Fair Use Quick Guide.
 For videos with identifiable subjects, subjects will need to sign the Audio-Visual Likeness Release form.
 It is the author’s responsibility to submit signed release forms, if necessary, for each video.

 Authors of studies funded by grants from the National Institutes of Health can deposit a copy of their accepted final peer-reviewed manuscript and associated figure/table files (pre-typeset versions) to the NIH database after a 12-month embargo period from the time their article is published in AJSM.

 Letters to the editor should be submitted online at https:// submit.ajsm.org.
 Use the link “Submit a Letter to the Editor” at the top of the page.
 Letters should include all authors’ names at the end of the body of the letter.
 The author disclosure form and contributor publishing agreement are required for letters to the editor.
 Letters will be sent to the author of the paper discussed for a reply.